The Willow School (Louisiana): Attendance boundary

 In the post-Hurricane Katrina period, Lusher Charter retained its pre-Katrina attendance boundaries for elementary school students; no such boundary existed for its secondary school.
 This boundary included parts of Uptown New Orleans, including sections of East Carrollton, and all on-campus residences of Tulane University and Loyola University.
 In 2016 the kindergarten, which had 104 places, had 25 to 35 students who were zoned to Lusher.

 The Greater New Orleans Collaborative of Charter Schools director, Ken Ducote, stated that this boundary may have been established after public schools in New Orleans were desegregated.
 The attendance boundary was preserved because parents and employees voted to make Lusher a charter school just before the hurricane's arrival.
 All of the other New Orleans schools lost their attendance boundaries after Katrina hit New Orleans.
 In the post-Katrina period the attendance area, previously economically mixed, became wealthier.
 In 2010, the board of Lusher Charter voted to extend the attendance boundary so that only Kindergarteners received automatic admissions based on their residences.
 In 2011, the CEO of Lusher, Kathy Riedlinger, criticized families who moved into Lusher's attendance zone specifically to gain admission for their children, arguing that the attendance zone was only meant to be used by longtime families already living in the area.
 At that time OPSB officials had discussed the possibility that the attendance zone could be discontinued.

 In 2014 members of the Advancement Project filed a federal civil rights complaint that criticized several aspects of New Orleans school admissions, including Lusher Charter's attendance boundary; the group argued that the boundary was intended to inhibit the enrollment of African-Americans.
 The head of the Louisiana Department of Education, John White, criticized the complaint, referring to it as a "joke".
 That year Lusher officials stated that the attendance boundary would remain.

 On September 10, 2015, the Orleans Parish School Board voted to end Lusher's attendance boundary effective fall 2017.

 Athletics

-Lusher Charter athletics competes in the LHSAA.
+The Willow School athletics competes in the LHSAA.